Stutz-Medien/2fa/README.md

 ## 📄 License

-MIT License.
+This project is released under the [MIT License](https://opensource.org/licenses/MIT).
 See `LICENSE` file for details.